How to Run a School Reading Challenge

 • Challenges with two to six rewards garner 51% average reader participation.

-• Active readers in challenges with rewards log an average of 21 minutes a day.
+• Active readers in challenges with rewards log an average of 21 minutes daily.

 Celebrate Your Success

-More and more Beanstack clients are putting our tools to work to run reading challenge competitions at their schools.
-With more than 10,000 schools and libraries around the world using Beanstack, we’ve heard many creative ideas and big successes.
+More and more Beanstack clients are using our tools to run reading challenge competitions at their schools.
+We've heard many creative ideas and big successes with more than 10,000 schools and libraries worldwide using Beanstack.

 At Pasadena Independent School District in Texas, educators turned to short, six-week challenge contests to “keep reading fresh,” says Anne Farley, a library and instructional media specialist at Pasadena ISD.
-They even recruited Chick-fil-A as a sponsor, so that top readers and schools could win prizes like gift cards and even a school-wide “chicken nugget party.”
-With frequent challenge competitions and rewards throughout the year, Pasadena ISD has kept its students’ reading habits and reading scores on the rise.
+They even recruited Chick-fil-A as a sponsor, so that top readers and schools could win special prizes like gift cards and a school-wide “chicken nugget party.”
+With frequent challenge competitions and rewards throughout the year, Pasadena ISD has kept its students’ reading habits and scores rising.

 Body Image 2_How to Run Reading Challenge